 The following codecs generally work well, but perform especially poorly when sped up, slowed down, or when scrubbing forward or back:

-All other compatible formats are not recommended, even though they may work, or appear to work, with QLab 5.
+All other compatible video formats are not recommended, even though they may work, or appear to work, with QLab 5.

 The following containers are recommended for use with QLab 5 for moving images: